 Precise, Expert & Safe Vasectomy Reversals in Austin

 Our goal is simple: to help you become a dad again.
-To give our patients the best chance of success, all of our Vasectomy Reversal Austin, TX patients are personally seen and treated by the award-winning and world-renowned Dr. Parviz Kavoussi.
-Dr. Parviz Kavoussi is the only physician in Austin with specialty fellowship training in vasectomy reversals and Reproductive Urology.
+To give our patients the best chance of success, all of our Vasectomy Reversal Austin, TX patients are personally seen and treated by the award-winning and world-renowned Dr. Parviz Kavoussi or Dr. G. Luke Machen.
+Dr. Parviz Kavoussi and Dr. G. Luke Machen are the only physicians in Austin and Round Rock with specialty fellowship training in vasectomy reversals and Reproductive Urology.
 This is the highest level of training that is available for this procedure in order to gain an expertise for the techniques and meticulous tissue handling which allow our patients to benefit from such high success rates.
 This level of experience is crucial for successful results for this precise microsurgical procedure, as the lumen (opening) in the vas deferens which must be reconnected for a successful vasectomy reversal measures anywhere from 0.4 mm to 0.7 mm in diameter.
 The diameter of the lumen of the vas deferens is approximately the size of the period at the end of this sentence.

 Incidence and reason for vasectomy reversal: